lunarc/lunarc_docs/docs/manual/example_job_scripts/manual_example_multiple_serial_jobs.md

 When you need to run many serial jobs, similar to the ones [described above](#basic-run-script), these should be bundled together and submitted to the job queue in a small number of submissions or even a single submission.
 With SLURM is perfectly reasonable to run several hundred individual jobs in a single submission.
 To speed up the processing of your jobs, you can ask for the cores from a number of nodes.
 The concept is known as a **task-farm**.
 The individual job are known as **job-steps**.

 The following is an example of processing 480 such jobs using 48 cores from one node.
 The scripting use two scripts, the master script and the worker script.
-The master script requests the resources (number of cores, job time, ...) and then registers 200 copies of the worker script with SLURM using the command **srun**.
+The master script requests the resources (number of cores, job time, ...) and then registers 480 copies of the worker script with SLURM using the command **srun**.
 The worker script is a modification of the [basic script for I/O intensive jobs](#basic-run-script-for-io-intensive-jobs) described above.

-In our example, this will then start forty jobs on the fourty cores you requested.
+In our example, this will then start 48 jobs on the 48 cores you have requested.
 Once a job has finished, it will take an unprocessed job and place it on the now idle core for processing.
 This will continue until all jobs are processed.
 The ordering of the jobs can not be relied on.

-For our example, the entire setup assumes the submission directory has 200 sub-directories, named job_0, job_1, job_2, …, job_199.
+For our example, the entire setup assumes the submission directory has 480 sub-directories, named job_0, job_1, job_2, …, job_479.
 Each of the directories contains the input data and the program executable to be run.

 !!! tip

      * Keep the number of jobs-steps at a reasonable level.
-Recent testing by the LUNARC support team has shown that when including a sleep statement inside the do loop the setup can be used to process 800 jobs.
+Testing by the LUNARC support team has shown that when including a sleep statement inside the do loop the setup can be used to process 800 jobs.
      * Make sure to spawn worker tasks from a unique master script running within a unique **sbatch** job submission.
 Please refrain from using **sbatch** or **sbatch --array** to spawn each worker's tasks as an individual job.

 ## The master script